ViniciusCestarii/resume-generator/README.md

 ```

 2. Open your browser and navigate to `http://localhost:5173` to visualize the resume.
+   - To visualize your resume on other language: `http://localhost:5173/pt` | `http://localhost:5173/es` ...
+   - To viusalize your resume on other template: `http://localhost:5173/en/bold` | `http://localhost:5173/en/classic` ...

-3. Generate the resume in PDF and JPEG formats:
+4. Generate the resume in PDF and JPEG formats:

 ```bash
 npm run generate